avangelinac/pychain/pychain/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This a blockchain-based ledger system, complete with a user-friendly Streamlit web interface.
-This ledger allows the user to conduct financial transactions between senders and receivers, and also verify the integrity of the data in the ledger by checking the previous block's hash.
+This ledger allows the user to conduct financial transactions between senders and receivers, and also verify the integrity of the data in the ledger by checking the previous block's hash

 ---